turannu/XML-Project/README.md

 ---

 ## Functional Requirements
-> Provide users with the capability to search for breweries .
+> Provide users with the capability to search for breweries and restaurants .

-### Requirements 100.0: Search Breweries

 #### Scenario:
-> As a user interested in breweries, I want to be able to search for breweries based on any part of the name: brewery name, state, city,type so that I can find breweries that match my interest.
+> As a user interested in breweries and restaurant, I want to be able to search for breweries and restaurant based on any part of the name: brewery name,restaurant name, state, city,type so that I can find breweries and restaurant that match my interest.
 #### Dependencies :

-> Brewery  data are avaialble and accessible.
+>- Brewery  data are avaialble and accessible.
->
+>- Restaurant data are available and accessible
-> USA states data are available and accessible.
+>- USA states data are available and accessible.

 #### Assumptions :
 > Breweries Name are in English
 >
 >  US states are in English
+>
+> Restaurant Name are in English

+### Requirements 100.0: Search Breweries
 #### Examples
 >1.1
 >  **Given** data of brewery is available